 Client Onboarding for Audits

-Start by gathering client access credentials, brand guidelines, and business objectives.
-Schedule a discovery call to understand their target audience, current social media challenges, and desired outcomes.
-Document their brand voice, visual identity standards, and any compliance requirements that may affect their social media presence.
+The first step in a client audit is onboarding.
+Gather access to all accounts, brand guidelines, and business objectives.
+Schedule a discovery call to understand their audience, challenges, and outcomes, then document voice, visuals, and compliance factors that affect online presence.

 Client Communication During Audits